Mortgage Q&A: “Are mortgage rates higher for condos?”

 Just keep in mind that when it comes time to sell your precious condo, it’ll be more difficult to find a buyer as well if financing is limited.
 In short, you’re reducing the pool of eligible buyers, which you never want to do when selling anything.

-This doesn’t mean you need to go out and buy a house, because that opens a whole nother can of worms, but it’s something to think about.
+This doesn’t mean you need to go out and buy a house, because that may open another can of worms, but it’s something to think about when seeking financing.